-Middlebury is located in Central Vermont in the beautiful, rolling farmland of the Champlain Valley and nestled next to the Green Mountains, providing an ideal location for hiking, biking and other outdoor pursuits.
-The quintessential Vermont village, Middlebury was built around Otter Creek, with its beautiful falls.
+Middlebury is located in Central Vermont in the beautiful, rolling farmland of the Champlain Valley and nestled next to the Green Mountains, providing an ideal location for hiking, biking, and other outdoor pursuits.
+Middlebury, the quintessential Vermont village, was built around Otter Creek, with its beautiful falls as its centerpiece.

 Church spires rise above the numerous shops, restaurants, and village green.
 It is the home of Middlebury College, an exceptional liberal arts college.
 This provides excellent opportunities for world-class concerts and plays, and exciting college sporting events.

 There is no shortage of things to do right here in town.
 Middlebury’s own Town Hall Theater is home to several resident companies including the Opera Company of Middlebury.
 There is always something scheduled for the stage.
 Try visiting the oldest community museum in the country, the Henry Sheldon Museum, or the Vermont Folklife Center, both of which are devoted to preserving Vermont’s cultural traditions.
 Stroll down main street or hike the TAM trail.
 Robert Frost’s Vermont vacation home, the walking trail named after him, and the famous Bread Loaf Writers’ School can be found nearby.

 The area provides the outdoor enthusiast with endless options!
 Our rolling hills, numerous streams, and forested mountains make this an ideal location for fly fishing, hiking, and bicycling, our most popular summer activities.
 The Green Mountain National Forest and the Moosalamoo Wilderness area offer some of all these activities, just a short drive up the mountain from downtown Middlebury.

 Check with Owner Dan as these are his passions, and he can direct you to the secret fishing spot, the most beautiful bike ride, or the best route to see the sights around the heart of Vermont!